Bookmark with: What are these?

 Satellite

 CanalSat.
-The main French satellite package, broadcast from the Astra 1M satellite at 19.2 degrees east.
-This may be of little interest to foreigners, because nearly all the channels are French.
+The main French satellite package, broadcast from the Astra 1H, 1L, 1M satellites at 19.2 degrees east.

 French satellite radio is available on the Atlantic Bird 3 and Astra 1M satellites.

 BBC 1-4, BBC News 24, CBBC, Cbeebies, ITV 1-4, Channel 4, E4, More 4, Channel Five, Sky News, CNN, Euronews, France24 in English, Al Jazeera in English, Film4, True Movies 1-2, Men & Motors, Movies4men 1-2, Zone Reality, Zone Horror and various other English TV and radio channels are broadcast in clear from the Astra 2D satellite at 28.2 degrees east, which can easily be received throughout France with as little as a 65 cm satellite dish.
 These channels offer a vast choice of quality movies.
 All the channels mentioned in this paragraph can be tuned in with any digital satellite receiver and without having a card/subscription.
 Before rushing out to buy an expensive SKY package, take the time to check out the free channels on Lyngsat or elsewhere to find out if you really need more channels than what you can get free of charge.
-Programme listings are available on UK TV Guide (choose Freesat when the site asks for your preference).
-For further information about films and to find out if they are worth watching, check out the International Movie Database on www.imdb.com.
+Programme listings are available on tvguide.co.uk.

 The exact frequencies are listed at the satellite listing site Lyngsat.
 Depending on your receiver, the frequencies may not be pre-coded, in which case you'll have to add them manually.
 BBC 3 and 4, CBBC and Cbeebies have the particular feature that they turn off the signal when programmes end, so you need to tune them in during daytime for CBBC and Cbeebies and evening for BBC 3 and 4.